-SPOPS® Paper Containers Replacing the Refill Pouch (Nippon Paper Industries Co.
+SPOPS Paper Containers Replacing the Refill Pouch

+(Nippon Paper Industries Co.
 Ltd.)

 Nippon Paper Industries Co., Ltd. has developed SPOPS®, a replaceable paper container designed to take the place of plastic pouches for refills of shampoo and other products.
 Commercialization efforts for this new product are now moving forward.
 With SPOPS®, there is no need for pouring from a pouch into a dispenser; product refills are accomplished simply by replacing a cartridge.
-PAPER-PAK manufacturing technology is what makes the SPOPS® approach to product refills possible.
+PAPERPAK manufacturing technology is what makes the SPOPS® approach to product refills possible.
 SPOPS® makes daily life more convenient by simplifying refills.
-And because it uses paper - a recyclable material - and contributes to greater efficiency in distribution, SPOPS® also has a lower environmental impact than do plastic pouches.
+Because it maximizes the use of paper - a recyclable material - it also helps to reduce plastic waste.
+In February 2019, we completed development on a specialized filling machine that we are installing at OEM manufacturers of cosmetics as we move toward fullfledged sales activities.